 Forests within Point Reyes National Seashore are determined by many factors including the geologic formations in which the trees and plants sink their roots.
 For example, the north side of Inverness Ridge is covered by Bishop pine that thrives in granitic soil.
 The south side of Inverness Ridge is covered by Douglas fir that thrives in the shale and sandstone mix.
-On either side of this ridge, different communities of plants and animals exist due to the habitat offered by plants-- and the plants exist due to the conditions offered by the soil and proceeding geologic events.
+On either side of this ridge, different communities of plants and animals exist due to the habitat offered by plants; and the plants exist due to the conditions offered by the soil and preceding geologic events.

 Bishop Pine Forest Communities

 Did You Know?

 Climate scientists warn that the safe upper limit for atmospheric carbon dioxide (CO2) concentrations is 350 parts per million (ppm).
 For most of human history, atmospheric CO2 rarely exceeded 275 ppm--until the industrial revolution.
 As of 2014, atmospheric CO2 was ~400 ppm–-and rising 2 ppm/year.
 More...